Red, Blue & Green

 Teaming up to power sustainability at UArizona

-As the sun bears down on Wildcat Country, it will also help power the University of Arizona’s Tucson campus.
+As the sun bears down on Wildcat Country, it also helps power the University of Arizona’s Tucson campus.

-Tucson Electric Power is proud to support UArizona’s ambitious plan for greater sustainability.
-All of the power that TEP provides to the university’s Tucson campus will come from new wind and solar resources by 2021.
+Tucson Electric Power is proud to support the UA's ambitious efforts to achieve greater sustainability.
+Since May 2021, all of the power that TEP provides to the university’s Tucson campus comes from TEP’s wind and solar resources.

-Through this partnership, the school will become the largest research university in the country with a plan to offset all of its “Scope Two” emissions – those produced by its utility provider.
+This partnership allows the University to to offset its main campus’ “scope two” greenhouse gas emissions – those produced by its utility provider.
 TEP provides about 60 percent of the energy used by the Tucson campus, with the rest generated on-site by solar panels and natural gas-fired resources.

-By next year, all the energy that TEP provides for campus will come from two new renewable energy resources that will also serve other Tucson customers: the Oso Grande Wind Project and the Wilmot Energy Center.
+This partnership has allowed the school to reduce its greenhouse gas footprint by nearly one-third.
+All of the energy that TEP provides for campus comes from two new renewable energy resources that also serve other TEP customers: the Oso Grande Wind Project and the Wilmot Energy Center.

 The 250-megawatt (MW) Oso Grande Wind Project includes 62 highly efficient turbines at a site southeast of Roswell, New Mexico.
-The system is scheduled to be in service by the end of 2020.
+The system started operations in May 2021.

-The Wilmot Energy Center will include a 100-megawatt solar array and a 30-MW energy storage system, each the largest of their kind on TEP’s local energy grid.
-The system, which will include about 314,000 solar panels on a site south of Tucson, is expected to be online by 2021.
+The Wilmot Energy Center includes a 100-megawatt solar array and a 30-MW energy storage system, each the largest of their kind on TEP’s local energy grid.
+The system, which will include about 314,000 solar panels on a site south of Tucson, came online in April 2021.

-TEP’s agreement with the university provides affordable access to energy from those two renewable systems for 20 years, beginning on the first day that both systems are operating.
+TEP’s agreement with the university provides affordable access to energy from those two renewable systems for 20 years.
 The energy partnership was approved by the Arizona Board of Regents and the Arizona Corporation Commission in 2019.

 Reducing Carbon Emissions, Expanding Renewables